 Customers on social media are primed and eager to buy, so it’s important to be strategic with your ads to motivate them to make a purchase.
 The best ads are relevant, interesting and entice customers without being overly promotional.
 Targeting is a MASSIVE thing too, but we’ll come onto that later.

-Get to know your existing customers
+Get to know your existing customers with paid social ads

 The beauty of social advertising is that you can really hone in on what your target audience responds best to.
 Facebook enables you to run A/B tests, in which you can test two variables against each other.
 From creative and audience to placement and delivery optimisation, you can really get to know who your customers are (on social) and what they like.